101zh/NRG948FeedbackLab/hints/GyroHints.md

 <details>
     <summary>Click to reveal hint!</summary>

-Remember to refresh the variable, otherwise you aren't getting the most recent result.
+Remember to refresh the gyro angle variable, otherwise you aren't getting the most recent result.

 </details>